Provides qualitative, diverging and sequential color schemes.

 According to Paul Tol's technical note, the

-muted colour schemes are colour-blind safe.
+muted color schemes are colorblind safe.

-dark schemes are not very distinct in either
+dark schemes are not very distinct in either normal or

-to highlight a cell in a table.
+a cell in a table.

 Refer to the original document for details about the recommended uses (see references).